Understanding social media interaction KPIs

 What do social interactions really mean?

-As there are some differences among various social networks, let's first delve into what social media interactions are.
+As there are differences among social networks, start by defining what social media interactions are.

 For Facebook, social interactions encompass the following: